 Read and debug code faster by viewing it in more meaningful colors.

 Extend basic coloring of the IDE, and understand your own and legacy code faster and more accurately.
 Visual Assist uses symbol definitions and context to give color more significance.
-Apply color to classes, variables, preprocessor macros, and methods.
+Apply color to classes, variables, preprocessor macros, enum members, methods, and namespaces.

 Apply enhanced coloring to numerous windows in the IDE, including member listboxes and their tooltips.